Prodigy-Math-Game-Wiki/chat/README.md

 ## Security
 For information about security vulnerability policies, see [here](https://github.com/Prodigy-Math-Game-Wiki/chat/blob/main/SECURITY.md).
 ## Notes
-* This chat is in beta
+* This chat is in beta.
-* This does not include chat admin panel code
+* This does not include chat admin panel code.